Does the discount apply to all Part D drugs?

 Do the discounts mean it will take me longer to get out of the doughnut hole?

-No. The limit on out-of-pocket costs that gets you out of the gap is still in effect — $4,550 in 2011.
+No. The limit on out-of-pocket costs that gets you out of the gap is still in effect — $4,550 in 2014.
 But the calculation is different.
-What now counts toward the limit is everything you spent on drugs from the beginning of the year — your out-of-pocket costs (deductible and copays) during the initial coverage period and whatever you spent on drugs in the doughnut hole — plus the 50 percent discount on brand-name and biologic drugs provided by the manufacturers.
+What now counts toward the limit is everything you spent on drugs from the beginning of the year — your out-of-pocket costs (deductible and copays) during the initial coverage period and whatever you spent on drugs in the doughnut hole — plus the 50 percent discounts on brand-name and biologic drugs provided by the manufacturers.
 The discounts are considered to be out-of-pocket costs even though you didn't pay for them.
 So if the total amount of all these components is high enough, you reach catastrophic coverage as quickly as you would have done without the discounts.

 Also remember that, as in all previous years, what you spend on drugs in the doughnut hole only counts toward the limit if you buy them through your plan and from a pharmacy in your plan's network, except in emergencies and a few other circumstances that Medicare allows.